Gambling in the United Kingdom: Bingo and casinos

 The game of Housie was popularised in the armed forces in the Second World War and brought back to Britain after the end.
 The Betting and Gaming Act 1960 allowed commercial bingo halls to be set up, provided they were established as members-only clubs and had to get their take from membership fees and charges rather than as a percentage of the entry fees.

 Casinos had a similar history, with requirement for licensing from the Gaming Board of Great Britain and for casinos to be members only clubs.
 The number of gaming machines in casinos was limited at 10.
 The Casino Club Port Talbot in Wales – believed to be Britain's first legal casino – was established in 1961 by gambling mogul George Alfred James.
 James opened several casino-cum-cabaret and fine dining establishments in the 1960s, including the Charlie Chester Casino and Golden Horseshoe in London and the Kingsway and Grand Casino in Southport.

-The Gaming Act 1968 liberalised the law, paving the way for more commercial casinos.
+The Gaming Act 1968 (c.
+65) liberalised the law, paving the way for more commercial casinos.
 The first very popular game was Chemmy, popularised by the Clermont Club, in London.

 The Gambling Act 2005 paved the way for larger resort style casinos to be built, albeit in a controlled manner with one being built every few years until the Act is fully implemented.
 Many towns and cities bid to host one of these so-called "super casinos", which will be similar to those found in Las Vegas.
 On 30 January 2007 Manchester was announced as the winning bid to be the location of the first super casino.
-On 29 March 2007, the House of Lords urged the Government to review plans for the massive super casino in Manchester.
+On 29 March 2007, the House of Lords urged the Government to review plans for the super casino in Manchester.
 Instead it supported plans for 16 smaller casinos, including ones in Solihull and Wolverhampton.
 In 2007, then Prime Minister Gordon Brown said that the Government would not be proceeding with the super casino in Manchester.

 Gaming machines are divided into a number of categories, mainly depending upon the stakes and payouts involved, and whether there is an element of skill (these are known officially as AWPs or "Amusement with Prizes" machines).